RedisLabs/redislabs-docs/content/contribution-guide.md

 | --- | ------------------------------------------- | -------------------------------------- | ----------------------------------------------------- |
 | Procedure | Please sign up for Redis Cloud Pro account. | Sign up for a Redis Cloud Pro account. | Do not use `please`.
 Do not skip `a`, `an`, or `the`. |
 | Prodedure | Enter the Deployment CIDR that you will need to use | Enter the required Deployment CIDR. | Do not use future tense or any other complex verbs |

-### Writing structure

-The concept section consists of:

-- 2-4 paragraphs in the section or subsection
-- 2-4 sentences in each paragraph
-- 10-15 words in each sentence section
-- A sentences are divided into sections by commas